FAQ - the Psychometric Entrance Test

 If you object to your test score being reported to one or more of the six universities who automatically receive score reports, you can exclude them from the report via the NITE website.
 Alternatively, you can send a request by email before the day of the test to the Scoring Department (firstname.lastname@example.org) specifying which institutions you wish to include in or exclude from score reporting.
 Every request should specify your full name (first name and surname), ID number, and the name and date of the test.

 If you want your score to be reported directly to an educational institution, log on to the website, select the requested test date from the list, click on “Reporting Scores to Institutions”, and then select “add/remove institution”.
-Alternatively, you can download the Reporting Scores to Institutions form and return it as an email attachment to firstname.lastname@example.org or by fax to 02-6754765.
-If you do not receive an acknowledgement please contact the Scoring Department by telephone (02-6759555, extension 2) the day after submitting the request, to confirm that the request has been received.
+Alternatively, you can download the Reporting Scores to Institutions form and return it as an email attachment to email@example.com.
+If you do not receive an acknowledgement please contact the Scoring Department by telephone (02‑6759555, extension 2) the day after submitting the request, to confirm that the request has been received.
 This service is free of charge.
 After a score report request is submitted, the scores will be available to institutions.
 The scores are retrieved by the institutions within seven working days.
 There is no possibility of shortening the reporting time.
 We are not able to report scores to educational institutions other than those appearing in the list on the website.

 Scores will be sent to examinees by email within 45 days of the test or sent by Israel Post to the address given at registration.
 Scores will be reported by email only, unless you specified otherwise at registration, in which case it will be sent by Israel Post only.